 If we talk about sex, BDSM is something that you will not find on the list of sex menus for many people.
 The horrors of BDSM, such as sexual abuse, pain, and mental trauma, no informed consent are of some the devils that portray BDSM as Taboo, but the reality is poles apart.

-BDSM is the safest kind of sex, and it’s not only about cuffs, ropes, dominance, and dirty talking.
+BDSM is the safest kind of sex, with challenges concerning consent, and it’s not only about cuffs, ropes, dominance, and dirty talking.
 If you’re a BDSM beginner, you might have stomach jitters about what is coming for you.
 BDSM can be hard to imagine more than a red room with whips, and chains to excite you, all thanks to Fifty Shades Of grey.

 Indeed, BDSM practice does involve role-play and props, but it’s better to do things slowly until you and your partner figure out what BDSM feels like for you and your partner.